Unit 1/39 Secam St

 Keeping your cat only indoors is often the best solution for owner, pet and the environment.
 Outdoor enclosures attached to the house are ideal to keep your cat safe, as well as giving them the environmental interaction they desire.

 ADVICE ON TABLET GIVING

-You should supplement your kittens hygiene with regular grooming sessions to keep it free of loose hair and tangles – good therapy for kitten and owner alike!
-A long-haired kitten needs more frequent attention.
-Regular grooming also helps to reduce problems with furballs.
+You should supplement your kitten’s hygiene with regular grooming sessions to keep it free of loose hair and tangles – good therapy and excellent bonding time for kitten and owner alike!
+A longhaired kitten needs more frequent attention.
+Regular grooming also helps to reduce problems with hairballs.

 No matter how much love and care we provide our pets, accidents and illness are beyond our control.
 We recommend Pet Health Insurance to take the worry out of paying pet health care bills when the unexpected happens.
 With some procedures and illnesses now costing in the thousands for specialist treatment, having insurance can certainly lead to substantial savings and peace of mind, knowing that you can do the best for your pet should the need arise.

 If you have any questions or problems with your new kitten, please do not hesitate to give us a call!